 Skoda celebrates 20 years in India by creating a 3D projection at Rohtang pass

-Skoda celebrates 20 years in India by creating a 3D projection at Rohtang pass2 min read .
-Updated: 21 Dec 2021, 10:21 AM IST
+Skoda celebrates 20 years in India by creating a 3D projection at Rohtang pass

 Skoda Auto India claims to have created the highest 3D projection in the country on a rock face in Rohtang pass.